 Do you use a straw?
 A spoon?
 Chug it straight from the mug?
 So many options!
 But which is the proper way?

 It all depends on preference, really.
 Root beer floats are actually quite drinkable with or without a straw once the ice cream and root beer melt together.
-But if your root beer float turns out like more of a shake than a drink, it’s perfectly acceptable to eat it with a spoon.
+But drinks really do taste better when sipped through a straw!
+If your root beer float turns out like more of a shake than a drink, it’s perfectly acceptable to eat it with a spoon.

 Root Beer Float Variations